 You need to ensure that their enclosure remains at the optimal temperature for your snake.
 This will allow your snake to thrive and stay active throughout the year.

 In an adequately heated vivarium, which remains warm year-round, snakes in captivity will not brumate.
 This is because they won’t need to.
 The only reason snakes go into brumation is because the temperature is low enough that it demands it.

 Some snake owners who wish to breed their snakes will deliberately lower the vivarium’s temperature to encourage brumation.

 Not all species of snake can brumate.
-Even for those who can, lowering the temperature too much, for too long, or not ensuring that your snake has emptied itself of all waste first can have devastating effects.
+Even for those that can, lowering the temperature too much, for too long, or not ensuring that your snake has emptied itself of all waste first, can have devastating physical effects.